Tag: cultural travel

 -

-When we first started looking at where we wanted to go on this trip, we knew that we wanted to visit the Alsace region of France.
-This area has so many beautiful towns to explore.
-Many of these towns are a short distance from Colmar.
-It is easy to set off for a day or…
+When we first started planning this trip, we knew we wanted to visit the Alsace region of France.
+This area is made up of so many beautiful small towns, many of them just a short distance from Colmar, making it easy to set out for a day—or even a couple of days—of wandering, exploring, and…

 -